rickyree/docking_quality_scorer/README.md

 ## Files

-### create_environment.sh
+### install_anarci.sh
-Creates and enters into a virtual environment with all dependent packages installed.
+Installs anarci into the current environment.

 ### cscore_generator.py
 Takes a folder containing the PDB files of docking complexes to generate c-scores for.
 Calculates c-scores from contacting residue pairs and returns labels for each complex to discard or carry forward to further analysis in the results folder.